-Gathered around the table, in the basement of a secluded London hotel, we were invested into the Statute of Secrecy Task Force.
-Our mission is to uphold the Statute, making sure that magic remains a secret and that the muggles don't discover that magic is all around them.
+(Pocket-lint) - Gathered around the table, in the basement of a secluded London hotel, we were invested into the Statute of Secrecy Task Force.
+Our mission was to uphold the Statute, making sure that magic remains a secret and that the muggles don't discover that magic is all around them.
+That was our first experience of Wizards Unite 3 months before the new game launched.

 Harry Potter: Wizards Unite is the latest augmented reality (AR) game from Niantic Labs - creators of Pokemon Go - who in this latest venture team up with WB Games to bring the Wizarding World to life.